 That means, the lowest possible monthly cost for Shopify Plus is $2000.
 There is an upper limit to the amount Shopify charges for the Plus plan as well, and that’s $40,000.
 Shopify will not charge any customer – no matter how much their store makes – more than $40,000 per month.

-Shopify charges a transaction fee of 0.15% on each sale that your store makes if you choose a third-party payment gateway (such as PayPal).
+Shopify Plus charges a transaction fee of 0.15% on each sale that your store makes if you choose a third-party payment gateway (such as PayPal).
 According to Shopify, this transaction fee is used to cover the costs of integrating a third-party payment provider.

 This transaction fee can be avoided if you choose Shopify Payments as your payment gateway.
 It’s a fairly reliable payment provider and in some cases can provide you with lower credit card rates as well.

-Shopify Plus Design and Templates
+Shopify Plus Themes and Design

 You can find Shopify themes on the Official Store, which hosts 62 themes in total.
 Out of these 62, just 10 themes are free.
 However, that’s not an issue for Plus users, who will most likely be opting for the paid-for premium themes or a theme built from scratch (more on that later).